-The Global Strategy Lab brings cutting-edge science and scholarship to bear on how global institutions, instruments and initiatives are designed to better address the most pressing global challenges.
-Directed by Steven J. Hoffman and based in the University of Ottawa's Centre for Health Law, Policy & Ethics, the Lab focuses on three priorities:
+The Global Strategy Lab is a bi-campus interdisciplinary research program that brings cutting-edge science and scholarship to bear on how global institutions, instruments and initiatives are designed to better address the most pressing global challenges.
+Directed by Steven J. Hoffman and based at York University and the University of Ottawa, the Lab focuses on three priorities:

 - Generating evidence about different global strategies including when, how and why they can be used to tackle transnational health threats and social inequalities